Quests

 Where This Connects

 Quest nodes are seeded by faction clock advancement, player goal declarations, discovered lore, and the Seeded Discovery Pool.
-The Five Room Structure applies to any quest site regardless of type.
+The Five Room Structure applies to any quest site.
 Dangerous sites found during geography traversal feed into this layer.
 Dungeon treasures and secrets become new lore nodes for future sessions.
+Quest execution happens in Sessions.